Gellybean/Mathfinder-Bot/README.md

 ## Character Sheet Imports
-While you can setup a character by manually modifying each value, this is not ideal.
+While you can setup a character by manually modifying values, why not use your favorite character creator instead?

 Mathfinder currently supports a few options for character imports.
-This will override any pertinent values, so anytime your stats would change (level up, new stat-changing item), you can easily update your sheet.
+This will override any pertinent values, so anytime your stats would change, you can easily update your sheet.

 ### PCGen
  - Using the export option `csheet_fantasy_rpgwebprofiler.xml`.
 Tested with v6.09.05.